 If you are not in the mood for sweating in the kitchen you can either outsource the cooking or eat out altogether.
-Last year we tried a vegetarian Christmas meal.
-All posh hotels offer Christmas activities, lunches and dinners and many have entertainment for kids.
+A few years ago year we tried a vegetarian Christmas meal.
+All posh hotels offer Christmas dinners and lunches and many have entertainment for kids.
 Many hotel buffets fill up early, some even require pre-payment.

 Shopping mall events & Santa photos

 As always in KL, the action happens in the malls.
 Malls remain buzzing throughout the holidays, as do cinemas and other entertainments outlets.
-A classic photo op with Santa is usually at Harvey Norman check individual stores for times.
-The Pavilion also has a photo opp with Santa and sets the record with Christmas decoration – this year it’s a a merry-go-round with Swarowski crystals – but others follow suit.
+A classic photo op with Santa is usually at Harvey Norman – check individual stores for times.
+The Pavilion also has a photo opp with Santa and sets the record with Christmas decoration – this year they also have some nice games for kids.
 For wintery activities, head out to one of the indoor skating rinks in KL or I-city for some fake snow.
 The tallest Christmas tree in Malaysia is apparently found at Suria KLCC:

 Photo: Suria KLCC.

 It is also the season of giving: there are many charities that welcome donations throughout the year, but particularly towards the end of the year.
 We have put together a list of charities in KL that need your help.